Accessibility

 Collective term for all protective devices against falls on stairs.

-Minimum gap between handrail and wall.
+Minimum clearance between the handrail and adjacent building components.

 Fire-resistance classes for staircase components.